hongyeeet/ParkALot/README.md

 # ParkALot
 This is the project I've come up with for the LTA x ITSS hackathon 2025.
 All the code needed will be stored here for anyone interested!
+The full code is located at master branch , view the code there!

 ### Outline of the project:
 An all-in-one app for road commuters to use.
 Leveraging third-party and crowdsourced information, our app prototype uses multiple API from the LTA DataMall and aims to make travelling with a car more convenient for everyone.
 The data from our prototype constantly refreshes for the latest information as well.
 The features include: